devcheckra1n/checkmateext/README.md

 Image Credit: LittleMissNyan

 Thank you to all of the contributors!
-Yall really are pretty epic :D

 - [EXT-REMOVER](#ext-remover)
   * [GuardianTabCrash *Unrestricted browsing*](#guardiantabcrash-unrestricted-browsing)